Altrincham Football Club News Archive

 Whitby, joint leading scorers in the division, have surprisingly won only one of their last six home league games.
 119 goals have been scored by Whitby or their opponents in their 30 league games this season- an average of virtually four per match!

 Speaking to IC Newcastle about our last game, Gateshead manager Derek Bell said, "We had a lot of pressure, but just couldn't find a goal but I was pleased with our performance".

-Barrow have confirmed that goalkeeper Simon Bishop has been suspended for 3 games "for verbally abusing the referee after the game at Radcliffe and the club has now been notified of the suspension, starting on 3rd March.
+BARROW KEEPER TO MISS ALTY GAMEBarrow have confirmed that goalkeeper Simon Bishop has been suspended for 3 games "for verbally abusing the referee after the game at Radcliffe and the club has now been notified of the suspension, starting on 3rd March.
 The influential keeper will miss games against Altrincham (4th March), Wakefield Emley and Harrogate and Kenny Lowe must now decide whether to throw reserve keeper Ross Lidicott into the fray".
 Liddicott is just 16 years old.
 Earlier this season Barrow chose to get a loan keeper, Richard Siddall, to replace Bishop, rather than play Lidicott.
 Talking of youngsters, manager Lowe told the NW Evening Mail "Ideally you would want to blood them in less pressurised environments for them to do well".
 Bishop has also been fined £100 for his offence.

 TRUST ANNOUNCEMENTA press release by STAR Launch Co-ordinator, Mark Harris, is on the STAR page of this site.

 FOR EARLIER NEWS, CLICK HERE